-Creating a safe sleeping environment for your baby will reduce the risk of injuries and sleep related infant death, including Sudden Infant Death Syndrome (SIDS).
-For more information on sleep related infant death, see HealthLinkBC File #46 Sleep Related Infant Death.
+Creating a safe sleeping environment for your baby will reduce the risk of injuries and sleep related infant death, including sudden infant death syndrome (SIDS).
+For more information on sleep related infant death, see HealthLinkBC File #46 Sleep related infant death.

 Share this information with anyone who may take care of your baby; it is important for all parents, babysitters and caregivers to be informed about safe sleeping practices for babies.
-For a safe sleeping resource for parents and caregivers see Safer Sleep For My Baby at www.healthlinkbc.ca/hlbc/files/pdf/safer-sleep-for-my-baby.pdf (PDF 2.08 MB)
+For a safe sleeping resource for parents and caregivers read HealthLink BC: Safer sleep for my baby.